Canker in Chickens

 Other measures you can take to avoid infections:

-- routinely disinfect the feed and water sources with bleach and let them completely dry out for a couple of days
+- routinely disinfect the feed and water sources with 10% bleach solution and let them completely dry out for a couple of days

 - prevent wild birds from accessing storage facilities where you store feed